elifesciences/bastion-formula/README.md

 $ ssh elife@prod--search--2.elife.internal
 ```

+## Available hostnames

+Projects that use a single server always have a `{env}--{project}.elife.internal` DNS entry e.g. `prod--alfred.elife.internal`.

+Projects that use multiple servers behind a load balancer must opt in to internal DNS using the `ec2.dns-internal` configuration.
+This will result in them having DNS of the form `{env}--{project}--{node}.elife.internal` e.g. `prod--search--1.elife.internal`.

 ## Permanent setup

 If you want to save some typing, add this to your `~/.ssh/config` file: